MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 + For R only, [Microsoft R Open](#mro) is required for mssql-mlsservices R packages.

 + You should have a tool for running T-SQL commands.
-This is necessary for post-install configuration and validation.
+A query editor is necessary for post-install configuration and validation.
 We recommend [Azure Data Studio](https://docs.microsoft.com/sql/azure-data-studio/download?view=sql-server-2017#get-azure-data-studio-for-linux), a free download that runs on Linux.

 <a name="mro"></a>